OWASP/owasp-mastg/techniques/ios/MASTG-TECH-0096.md

 ## Memory Dump

-You can dump the app's process memory with @MASTG-TOOL-0038 and [Fridump](https://github.com/Nightbringer21/fridump "Fridump").
+You can dump the app's process memory with @MASTG-TOOL-0038 and @MASTG-TOOL-0106.
 To take advantage of these tools on a non-jailbroken device, the Android app must be repackaged with `frida-gadget.so` and re-signed.
 A detailed explanation of this process is described in @MASTG-TECH-0079.
 To use these tools on a jailbroken phone, simply have frida-server installed and running.

 With objection it is possible to dump all memory of the running process on the device by using the command `memory dump all`.